 There are books that exist to confuse and bemuse and I find it a treat whenever I encounter just such a book.
 The Third Policeman by Flann O’Brien was not at all what I had expected and I mean that in a good way…I think.

-The first thing – if you read the synopsis for this novel, which I did, it leaves you with a sense that you are about to read this very Irish mystery novel.
-I was ready for murder, policemen, witnesses, false confessions, I mean basically anything that would be tied to a typical police mystery type story.
-What this book instead gives is a hyper surrealism romp through the inner thoughts of one man who may or may not be experiencing reality or if he is, he’s the only one that finds it weird, but definitely not weird enough to question it.
+The first thing – if you read the synopsis for this novel, which I did, it leaves you with a sense that you are about to read a very Irish mystery novel.
+I was ready for murder.
+I was ready for policemen, witnesses, false confessions.
+I mean basically anything that would be tied to a typical police mystery story.
+What this book gives instead is a hyper weird romp through one man’s inner thoughts.
+And he may or may not be experiencing reality.
+Because if he is, he’s the only one that finds it weird, but definitely not weird enough to question it.

 This book is enjoyable.
 You stay with the MC throughout the entirety of his story, which starts a little slow but gradually picks up.
-While the beginning tends to drag a bit, once the pace is picked up and the stakes become – less normal – you can easily find yourself sprinting to the finish wanting to just understand what the heck is happening to the MC and why doesn’t he ask more questions as to what is going on!?
+The beginning drags, but the pace picks up when the stakes become – questionable.
+From there, you’ll easily find yourself sprinting to the finish.
+It’s hard to understand what the heck is happening to the MC.
+And why won’t he ask more questions about what is going on!?

 More than anything O’Brien takes you on a philosophical trek that is sprinkled with characters that have their own views on the matter.
 As the reader, you get to delight in hearing each view as the MC and then sit in puzzled confusion as you try to understand just what these policemen are talking about.
 Oh yes, I failed to mention that these characters are specifically the aforementioned three policemen that the title alludes to.